What to expect when you contract Covid-19

-- It is very important to count the days of symptoms: 1st, 2nd, 3rd – to keep track of how long you need to isolate.
+- It is essential to count the days of symptoms: 1st, 2nd, 3rd – to keep track of how long you need to isolate.

 - Take action immediately if you start feeling off – get tested.
 Remember fewer people get flu in summer.
-If you have fluish symptoms in the middle of summer- it’s can be Covid-19.
+If you have flu symptoms in the middle of summer- it can be Covid-19.

 - Isolate yourself and notify possible contacts.

-- It is very important to drink plenty of fluids, especially water to keep your throat moist
+- It is imperative to drink plenty of fluids, especially water to keep your throat moist.

 Suggestions of self-medication that are helpful to combat symptoms:

-- Efferflu C (contains Vit C & Zinc) or Vitamin C & Zinc tablets or Lintagon
+- Efferflu C (contains Vit C & Zinc) or Vitamin C & Zinc tablets or Linctagon

 - Vitamin B Complex